 Hello, hello, hello

-The repeated “hello” could symbolize a repeated attempt to connect and communicate with whoever is around to hear it, while “how low” expresses a sense an emptiness.
+The repeated “hello” could symbolize a repeated attempt to connect and communicate with anyone who is around to hear it.
+While “how low” expresses a sense of emptiness.

 “I’m disgusted by my own and my generation’s apathy.
 I’m disgusted at what we allow to go on, by how spineless, lethargic and guilty we are of not standing up against racism, sexism and all those other ‘isms’ that the counterculture has been whining about for years while they sit and enforce those same attitudes every night on their televisions and in the magazines,” said Cobain.